 David Pipe was born in 1949 in a small Essex village.
 He attended a local grammar school then the University of Hull where he took a B.Sc in chemistry.
 He worked in the pharmaceutical industry in England and South Africa before studying for a PhD in organic chemistry at Imperial College.
 After spells at universities in Geneva and Mulhouse he joined the oil industry in Germany where, aged 53, he gratefully took a redundancy package.
 Following a period of self-employment he wound down his business, eventually giving it up to scratch the writing itch which has produced Sacrificing Starlight, a timely reminder of the risks our children face and Henry's Tale, where ghostwriting for his furry friend he describes the emotional growth of a puppy on the rollercoaster of life, compressed into a few weeks because puppies learn faster than their staff.

-When he's not writing David spends his time travelling, reading, swimming and jogging.
+When he's not writing David spends his time travelling, reading and nordic walking.
 He is married and lives in Hamburg with his wife and their Border terrier Henry.